Shandong: Economy

 As of 1832, Shandong was exporting fruits, vegetables, wine, drugs, and deerskin, often heading to Guangzhou to exchange clothing and fabrics.
 The economy of Shandong is China's third largest provincial economy with a GDP of CNY¥8.3 trillion in 2021 or USD$1.3 trillion in (nominal), which is equivalent to the GDP of Mexico.
 Its GDP per capita is around the national average.
 Compared to a country, it would be the 15th-largest economy and the 15th most populous as of 2021.

 Shandong ranks first among the provinces in the production of a variety of products, including cotton, wheat, and garlic as well as precious metals such as gold and diamonds.
 It also has one of the biggest sapphire deposits in the world.
 Other important crops include sorghum and maize.
-Shandong has extensive petroleum deposits as well, especially in the Dongying area in the Yellow River delta, where the Shengli Oil Field (lit.
-Victory Oilfield) is one of the major oilfields of China.
+Shandong has extensive petroleum deposits as well, especially the Shengli Oil Field (lit.
+Victory Oilfield) in the Dongying area in the Yellow River delta.
 Shandong also produces bromine from underground wells and salt from seawater.
 It is the largest agricultural exporter in China.

 Shandong is one of China's richest provinces, and its economic development focuses on large enterprises with well-known brand names.
 Shandong is the biggest industrial producer and one of the top manufacturing provinces in China.
 Shandong has also benefited from South Korean and Japanese investment and tourism, due to its geographical proximity to those countries.
 The richest part of the province is the Shandong Peninsula, where the city of Qingdao is home to three of the most well-known brand names of China: Tsingtao Beer, Haier and Hisense.
 Besides, Dongying's oil fields and petroleum industries form an important component of Shandong's economy.
 Despite the primacy of Shandong's energy sector, the province has also been plagued with problems of inefficiency and ranks as the largest consumer of fossil fuels in all of China.